billyhw/GSALightning/README.md

 install_github("billyhw/GSALightning")
 ```

-Since the package contain some large example gene expression data sets, the download time may take a minute or so.
+Since the package contains some large example gene expression data sets, the download time may take 1-3 minutes.
 Please kindly be patient.

 If the R vignette is also desired, use instead: